synacktiv/bip/README.md

         print("Exception at 0x{:X}".format(cn.ea))
         return

+# Final function which take the address of a function and comment the call
+#   to printk
 def printk_handler(eafunc):
     hf = HxCFunc.from_addr(eafunc) # get the hexrays function
     hf.visit_cnode_filterlist(visit_call, [CNodeExprCall]) # visit only the call nodes